-Care coordination and navigation, which was identified as a top health need in the 2015 Penn Highland DuBois CHNA, continues to be a top concern.
+Care coordination and navigation, which was identified as a top health need in the 2015 Penn Highland Elk CHNA, continues to be a top concern.
+Penn Highlands Elk, along with the entire Penn Highlands system, has been working to tackle this issue by continuing to identify at-risk elderly populations and work collaboratively with community resources to assist seniors.
 It is well understood how difficult it is for residents to know what services are available to manage their health issues in a complex health system.
 Often times, residents are unaware of the available resources and services in their communities and do not always know where to turn for help.
 This can be especially true for the low-income and elderly populations, who may not have insurance or the ability to afford out-of-pocket costs for a typical doctor's visit.